Paul-Col/Paul-Col/README.md

 Here you will find some of my projects as I sharpen my skills in development, data cleaning, exploration and storytelling.

+This is my new GitHub please bve patient while I upload projects!

 ## Skills